Equity State of Confusion

 Marianne Snook, CEP, is the Chief Executive Officer at Stock & Option Solutions, Inc. (SOS).
 Marianne has over 25 years in equity plan management, with experience that extends from in-house administrator to director of a large-scale administration outsource service provider.
 Marianne was a key member of the original panel that set the CEP curriculum and defined what it means to have a CEP designation.
 As CEO, Marianne sets the overall strategy for the effective growth of SOS by focusing on guaranteed customer service, strong external relationships, and continuous employee involvement and education.
 Marianne speaks on local and national levels on various facets of stock program administration.
 She is also an active member of the NASPP and the NCEO.

-Dan founded Performensation, a compensation consulting firm, in 2006 and has worked in the field of compensation since 1994.
+Dan is a managing consultant at FutureSense, a holistic human capital consulting firm.
+He has worked in the field of compensation since 1994.
+Dan was previously the founder of Performensation.
 His expertise includes equity compensation, performance-based pay, executive compensation, and talent management issues.
+He has also been the architect of software solutions and administrative and technological best practices used by many companies.
 Dan has coauthored several books on compensation and is a popular blogger on the topic.
-He is also an entertaining speaker who does dozens of presentations every year.
+He also does dozens of presentations every year.